-One Year, \$3.00, | Six Months, \$1.50.
 Single Copies, 8 Cents each.

 CLUB RATES:

-Any person sending us \$30,00 shall receive ten copies of the paper, and one EXTRA COPY for the getter up of the club for one Ten copies of the paper will be sent for one year, to one Post Office address, for \$27,00.
-Any getter up of a club of five or more subscribers, to one
+Any person sending us \$30,00 shall receive ten copies of the paper, and ONE EXTRA COPY for the getter up of the ciub for one

+Ten copies of the paper will be sent for one year, to one Post Office address, for \$27,00.

-Post Office address, will be allowed TWENTY-FIVE CENTS to be deducted from each three dollar subscription, and half that amount for six months.
-Post Masters everywhere are requested to act as Arms. and will be entitled to receive FORTY CENTS out of each three dollars subscription, and half that amount for each six months
+Any getter up of a club of five or more subscribers to any Post Office address, will be allowed TWENTY-FIVE CENTS to be deducted from each three dollar subscription, and half the amount for six months.

+Post MASTERS everywhere are requested to act as Agenta. and will be entitled to receive FORTT CENTS out of each three dollars subscription, and half that amount for each six ments subscription.

-When drafts on Chicago, Boston or New York cannot be procured, we desire our patrons to send, in lieu thereof Table States Government money.
+When drafts on Chicago, Boston or New York cannot be precured, we desire our patrons to send, in lien thereof, United States Government money.

-Subscriptions discontinued at the expiration of the time paid for.
-Subscribers in Canada will add to the terms of subscribers 26 cents per year, for pre-payment of American postage.
-POST OFFICE ADDRESS .- It is useless for subscribes to write, unless they give their Fost Office Address and name of the first, and FIFTEEN CENTS per line for each subsequent lines
+Subscriptions discontinued at the expiration of the tim paid for.

+Subscribers in Canada will add to the terms of subscriptic 26 cents per year, for pre-payment of American postage.

+POST OFFICE ADDRESS .- It is useless for subscribers 10 write, unless they give their Post Office Address and ware ?
+State.

-Subscribers wishing the direction of their papers change from one town to another, must always give the name of the Town, County and State to which it has been sent.
-AT Specimen copies sent FREE.
+Subscribers wishing the direction of their papers changes from one town to another, must always give the name & -Town, County and State to which it has been sent.

+AT Specimen copies sent FEEL

-Subscribers are informed that twenty-six numbers of the RELIGIO-PHILOSOPHICAL JOURNAL comprise a value Thus we publish two volumes a year.
-ADVERTISEMENTS inserted at TWENTY CENTS per line in
+Subscribers are informed that twenty-six numbers at im RELIGIO-PHILOSOPHICAL JOURNAL comprise & value Thus we publish two volumes a year.